jordanmar51/NOR_Analysis/README.md

 ---

-## 4. Visualize Machine-Scored Behavior
+## 4. Visualize automated-Scored Behavior
-These steps overlay the smoothed keypoint tracking data (from nose, head, and tailpoint) and behavior label indicating object exploration was detected using machine-scoring method.
+These steps overlay the smoothed keypoint tracking data (from nose, head, and tailpoint) and behavior label indicating object exploration was detected using automated-scoring method.
-If machine-scored results differ from manual scoring this is a great place to start.
+If automated-scored results differ from manual scoring this is a great place to start.

 ### Prerequisites
 * NORenv